eersaa/ipfs-kubo/README.md

 ## Option for Windows hosts

 Option is to run the Docker in virtual machine.
 You can automate the creation of virtual machine with Vagrant.
-You need to install VirtualBox for virtual machines and Vagrant for automation.
+You need to install [VirtualBox][2] for virtual machines and [Vagrant][3] for automation.

 Setup tested with:
  - Vagrant 2.3.4